-- 4. The Chief Finance Officer for the purposes of the Local Government Act 1972 section 151 and the Local Government Finance Act 1988 section 114 is the Assistant Director Financial Services and Revenues. - 5.
-The Monitoring Officer for the purposes of section 5 Local Government and Housing Act 1989 is the Chief Legal Officer. - 6.
+- 4. The Chief Finance Officer for the purposes of the Local Government Act 1972 section 151 and the Local Government Finance Act 1988 section 114 is the Head of Financial Services. - 5.
+The Monitoring Officer for the purposes of section 5 Local Government and Housing Act 1989 is the Head of Corporate Services. - 6.
 "Chief Officers" are the Directors. - 7.
-"Authorised officers" are the Chief Officers and Assistant Directors (and their nominees). - 8.
-"Nominees" are officers that the Chief Officers or Assistant Directors have authorised to act on their behalf.
+"Authorised officers" are the Chief Officers, Heads of Service and their nominees. - 8.
+"Nominees" are officers that the Chief Officers or Heads of Service have authorised to act on their behalf.
 Nominees may also be contractors, or officers of another authority acting on behalf of the Council. - 9.
 The Lead member is the Cabinet Member nominated by the Leader of the Council for the purpose either generally or at a specific time or for a specific purpose.
 In the absence or unavailability of a Lead member, the Leader of the Council may act in place of the Lead member. - 10.
 The discharging of functions means being ultimately accountable for decisions regarding a function under an Act of Parliament.
 It includes accountability under any Regulations, Statutory Instrument, other subordinate legislation, or byelaw, and any legislation re-enacting or amending the Act.